nullshots/nullshots/content/english/articles/code-quality/java-code-quality-001.md

     }
 ```
 # Refactoring : 2
-Possible values of Boolean can be Boolean.True , Boolean.FALSE, NULL.
+Possible values of Boolean can be Boolean.True , Boolean.FALSE and NULL.
 In this particular case, we can further simplify the method by understanding the mapping of possible values.

 * NULL and BOOLEAN.FALSE are mapped to 0
 * BOOLEAN.TRUE is mapped to 1